ChineduImoh/smooth-line-graph/README.md

 ### Line options

-The `lines` prop passed to `<LineGraph />` or `<TimeGraph />` should be an array of objects, defining each line.
+The `lines` prop passed to `<LineGraph />` should be an array of objects, defining each line.
 The following list of options can be used as properties on each line object:

 - (**required**) `key`: a unique key to identify this line
 - (**required**) `data`: an array of points (which are two-length arrays like [xValue, yValue])